Hankou: Foreign concessions period

 Hankou used to have five foreign concessions belonging to the United Kingdom (115 acre, est. 1862), France (60 acre, est. 1886), Russia (60 acre, est. 1886), Germany (100 acre, est. 1895) and Japan (32 acre, est. 1898).
 The German and Russian concessions ended in 1917 and 1920 respectively and those areas were administered by the Chinese government as the First and the Second Special Area.

+In 1862, Russian tea merchants arrived in the British concession of Hankou.
+Russians in Hankou established four factories using assembly lines and machinery to produce brick tea, and became the city's richest industrialists in what would become the Russian concession.

 Early in 1927, the British concession was occupied in the course of the revolutionary troubles that accompanied the Northern Expedition when the Chinese Kuomintang forces occupied the concession and showed no intention of withdrawing.
 The Chen-O'Malley Agreement of February 1927 provided for a combined British-Chinese administration of the concession and in 1929 the British concession formally came to an end.
 From then on it was administered by the Chinese authorities as the Third Special Area.

-In the 1920s and 30s, Hankou was one of the Yangtze River ports patrolled by the US Navy to maintain US interests in the area (Yangtze Patrol.)
+In the 1920s and 30s, Hankou was one of the Yangtze River ports patrolled by the US Navy to maintain US interests in the area (Yangtze Patrol).

 Hankou was flooded in the 1931 China floods.

 Hankou was captured by the Japanese invaders in 1938 (Battle of Wuhan).

 An important logistical center, the city was heavily bombed in December 1944 by the US aircraft based in the Chengdu area (part of Operation Matterhorn).

 On 19 August 1945, a group of enraged Chinese civilians and soldiers massacred 26 Japanese soldiers in the Hankou reprisal massacre.

 The government of Vichy France relinquished the French concession in 1943, and the restored French Republic relinquished it formally in 1946.

 The Japanese concession came to an end with the surrender of Japan in 1945.

 Before the Communist Revolution, Hankou was the seat of the Roman Catholic Archdiocese of Hankou, covering the province of Hubei.
 The dioceses in Wuchang, Hanyang and elsewhere in the province were subordinated to it.

 In the 1930s, the airports served in Hankow were Wuhan Wangjiadun Airport and Wuhan Nanhu.
 Wangjiadun served as a civil and military base until 2007 while Nanhu, on the other hand, shut down while Tianhe Airport opened in 1995.